Wastewater Treatment Plants

 A SWPPP is a plan that describes the strategies and steps that will be taken to prevent nonpoint source pollution discharging from a construction site.
 All capital and maintenance projects that disturb one acre of land or more require the Authority to develop SWPPP.
 The SWPPP is the backbone of the construction process as it relates to erosion and sediment control, and stormwater management, both during construction and post construction.
 The SWPPP includes a description of all construction activity, temporary and permanent erosion and sediment control Best Management Practices, permanent stormwater management, and other pollution prevention techniques to be implemented throughout the life of the construction project.
 The SWPPP includes a combination of narrative plans and standard detail sheets that address the foreseeable conditions at any stage of construction.

 These plans are required by the New York State Department of Conservation as part of their SPDES permit to comply with NPDES.

 Municipal Separate Storm Sewer Systems (MS4s)

 Stormwater runoff gathers a variety of pollutants, which degrade lakes, rivers, wetlands and other waterways.
 As a result, stormwater management, especially in urban areas, is becoming a necessary step to reduce pollution in New York's waterways.
 Federal regulations require permits for stormwater discharges from Municipal Separate Storm Sewer Systems (MS4s) in urbanized areas; as such, MS4s are required to develop a Stormwater Management Program (SWMP).
-To comply, New York State Department of Environmental Conservation issued a general permit (GP 0-10-002), which became effective on May 1, 2010, and will continue for five year through April 30, 2015.
-Under this Federal regulation, the Authority/Corporation are considered regulated non-traditional MS4s.
+To comply, New York State Department of Environmental Conservation issued a general permit (GP 0-15-003), which became effective on May 1, 2015, and will continue for two years through April 30, 2017.
+Under this Federal regulation, the Authority is considered a regulated non-traditional MS4.